xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-019.md

 import LoroCRDT from '../components/LoroCRDT.vue';
 </script>

-# Lesson 19 - History and Collaboration
+# Lesson 19 - History and collaboration

 In this lesson, we'll explore how to implement multi-user collaborative editing functionality.
 We'll introduce several core concepts and technologies, including history records, Local-first, and CRDT.